openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Z-STAGE_v2/Readme.md

 <img src="./IMAGES/Z-stage_principle_06.jpg" width="300">
 </p>

-## Properties
+### Properties
-* theoretically no play due to the use of flexure berings
+* theoretically no play due to the use of flexure bearings
 * moving range
 	* fine: around +/- 6 mm
 	* coarse: around 30 mm (shifting the objective lens inside the slot)